qertoip/guru_watch/README.md

 [Clean Code Episode VII - Architecture, Use Cases, and High Level Design] (http://www.cleancoders.com/codecast/clean-code-episode-7/show) [12$]

 This toy application is an __experiment__ on how to do it right.
-This is a very early stage and work in progress.
+This is a very early stage of development.

 ## According to Uncle Bob

  * Architecture is __not__ about frameworks and tools
  * Architecture is about __use cases__
- * Architecutre should not depend on frameworks
+ * Architecture should not depend on frameworks
  * Architecture should not depend on frontend (delivery mechanism)
  * Architecture should not depend on backend (persistence mechanism)

 That is, while frameworks, frontend, and backend are obviously necessary, architecture should be isolated from them.

+## Running application

+__Web__ application is the only available frontend right now.

+    bundle exec unicorn app/frontends/web/config.ru

 ## Running tests